New 2021 Honda HR-V hybrid crossover pictures and details

 Practicality has been considered, too: Honda's famous 'Magic Seats' make their way from the Jazz, offering the ability to flip the rear seat bases up to load larger items in the rear footwell.
 Honda has also increased interior space all round, with an extra 35mm of legroom in the rear, thanks to clever packaging on the hybrid powertrain components.

-The new HR-V is the latest product of Honda's scheme to electrify all its European models by 2022; the small SUV will rival the Kia Niro, Hyundai Kona Hybrid and Toyota C-HR most directly, as well as mild-hybrid-powered rivals like the Ford Puma when it goes on sale later this year.
+The new HR-V is the latest product of Honda's scheme to electrify all its European models by 2022.
+While prices for the new small crossover have yet to be announced, prospective buyers can register their interest online now.
 In the meantime, see our list of the best hybrid SUVs here.